RebeccaStevens/is-immutable-type/README.md

 type Bar = Readonly<ReadonlyMap<string, number>>;
 ```

-However it should be noted that this does not work for arrays.
+However, it should be noted that this does not work for arrays.
 TypeScript will
 treat `Readonly<Array<T>>` exactly the same as `ReadonlyArray<T>` and
 as a consequence `Readonly<ReadonlyArray<T>>` is also treated the same.